dreampulse/modelizer/README.md

 That's it! :-)

-From a client you can now login an access your own emplyee informations:
+From a client you can now login an access your own employee information:
 ```javascript
 // if you try to access the employee model without a login, a exception will be thrown
 EmployeeModel.all().done();